 Resuming Collection Activities and Statutes of Limitation

 In contrast, other creditors can pick up where they left off.
 A car creditor can put out a call for repossession.
 A creditor can continue a lawsuit that was temporarily stopped while the bankruptcy was in progress.

 How to Get Dismissed

 Failing to File Paperwork

 Bankruptcy paperwork can be filed at the time the case is filed, or it can be filed within 14 days after the case is filed.
-In special circumstances, the deadline can be extended beyond the 14 days.
-So, there is little excuse for a debtor’s case to be dismissed for paperwork.
-And yet it happens every day.
+In special circumstances, the deadline can be extended beyond those 14 days.
+With that in mind, there is little excuse for a debtor’s case to be dismissed for paperwork—yet, it happens every day.

 Skipping the Section 341 Meeting

 The court sets the time and date for the 341 meetings.
 If the debtor cannot attend for some reason, the session can sometimes be moved to another date.
-Should the debtor have a challenge attending the meeting due to issues such as illness, traveling out of the country, or incarceration and cannot attend in person.
-Courts have adapted to those issues by using the telephone or video conferencing when it is not practical for the meeting to be continued until the debtor is available.
+Courts have adapted to these issues by using the telephone or video conferencing when it is not practical for the meeting to be continued until the debtor is available.

 Forgetting the Financial Management Course

 After the case is filed, each debtor has to complete a financial management course before the case can be discharged.
-This course is available in person, by phone, or online, and is offered by several providers.
+This course is available in person, by phone, or online, and it is offered by several providers.